 When you’re browsing through the list of panels, don’t just earmark the ones you like.
 After you’ve identified which panels you want to see, filter the list via the room to see what’s happening before and after the panel of your choice.
 This can help you figure out how early you may need to arrive.

-Alternatively, this year I want to see the Elementary panel, which will take place prior to the Once Upon a Time panel at the Hammerstein Ballroom.
-I know that OUAT’s fans are dedicated so I have to imagine some people will already be squatting in the room in anticipation for what’s to come.
-If I really want to see it, I’m going to need to be there super early.
+Alternatively, last year I want to see the Elementary panel, which took place prior to the Once Upon a Time panel at the Hammerstein Ballroom.
+I know that OUAT’s fans are dedicated so I expected some people would already be squatting in the room in anticipation for what was to come.
+In order to avoid missing out, I got there two panels early.
+Turned out to be a little too early, probably could have come a bit later but no harm no foul, I saw the panel I wanted and enjoyed a couple of Cartoon Network panels while waiting.

-Remember, only the main stage and BookCon rooms will be cleared between panels so don’t be the last to the party.
+Remember, only the main stage, will be cleared between panels so don’t be the last to the party.

 As they’ve done for the last few years, NYCC will once again clear the room in between main stage panels.
-I’m personally a fan of this process and was successful in seeing panels both days I attended last year.
-From what I can tell, the only notable difference to the process this year is that instead of receiving a tangible wristband, you’ll now ‘tap your badge’ to electronically save your spot for the main stage panel of your choice.
-Read more about it here: newyorkcomiccon.com/Events/Main-Stage-Clearing/
+I’m personally a fan of this process and have been successful in seeing the main stage panels I’ve sought out.
+Like last year, the process will be to ‘tap your badge’ to electronically save your spot for the main stage panel of your choice.
+Read more about it here: http://www.newyorkcomiccon.com/Content/Main-Stage-Clearing/

 So that all seems simple, but here’s the kicker: Badge tapping for ALL main stage panels of the day will take place in the morning.
 Which means even if the panel you want to see doesn’t start until 6pm, you’ll need to be at the Javits Center bright and early to get in the queue hall before the con officially kicks off at 10am to tap your badge.
 The upside to this system is that you’ll know very early on whether or not you’ll be seeing that panel and can enjoy the rest of the day.